Quantum Approximate Optimization Algorithm for Test Case Optimization: Background

 $\spin{k}{x}$ is the \textit{pauli-x} gate (shown in Table~\ref{table:gatetype}).
 A corresponding unitary operator is defined as:

 where $\beta$ is another variational parameter of the QAOA algorithm and determines the rotation amount of qubits around the x-axis.

 The QAOA process is shown in Fig.~\ref{fig:qaoa}.
 The quantum circuit is first initialized with the Hadamard ($H$) gates.
 According to Table~\ref{table:gatetype}, each qubit will be in $\ket{+}$ state.
-Thus, we represent the whole circuit as in $\ket{+}^{\otimes \totalVariable}$ state.\footnote{For a quantum circuit with multiple qubits, we use the Kronecker product to describe the collective states.} We then apply the problem Hamiltonian and mixing Hamiltonian alternately $p$ times, which determines the depth of the QAOA algorithm.
+Thus, we represent the whole circuit as in $\ket{+}^{\otimes \totalVariable}$ state.\footnote{For a quantum circuit with multiple qubits, we use the Kronecker product to describe the collective states.} We then apply the problem Hamiltonian and mixing Hamiltonian alternately $p$ times, which determines the depth of the QAOA algorithm (i.e., Fig.~\ref{fig:qaoa} shows a QAOA circuit of $p$ layers).
 Increasing the value of $p$ can theoretically improve the approximation quality and increase the required computational resources.
 With the unitary operators defined in Eq.~\ref{eq:uniOp_problem} and Eq.~\ref{eq:uniOp_mix}, we calculate the quantum state as follows:

 Since the values of $\gamma$ and $\beta$ vary across different layers, the equation is defined with $2p$ parameters ($\Vec{\beta}=\beta_1, \ldots, \beta_p$ and $\Vec{\gamma}=\gamma_1, \ldots, \gamma_p$).
 The QAOA algorithm needs to find the optimal values of $\Vec{\beta}$ and $\Vec{\gamma}$ in order to find the minimum expectation value of $\proHam$, which corresponds to the optimal solution $\binaryVariables_{opt}$.
 The expectation value is calculated in the following: